 Kathy Pujazón Meers, Canton, Ohio

 Our grandparents came here from Spain and their children grew up as life long friends.
 I am a second generation born here in the United States and feel the Spanish American Center Club has made me the person I am today.
 When the club first got word that you wanted to visit, the older members were not sure what you wished to know or how important your project would become.
 Facebook has been the best social media out there for everyone to see the interviews you did and post the information you have gathered.
-Jim, your project has brought all of us here in the United States and Spain together.
+[Jim and Luis], your project has brought all of us here in the United States and Spain together.
 Through pictures that you have scanned and posted, families across the world have been reconnected.

 You lit a passion in myself to learn more about the Spanish people who came to Canton.
 I started the project of gathering obituaries, pictures of headstones, and funeral cards for past members of the Spanish American Center.
 I am interested in finding what jobs they did here, where in Spain they came from, where they might have lived in Canton, who are their family members, etc. I found an obituary just last week for Florentino Fernandez who died at the age of 22.
 He was the first Canton soldier to be killed in the North African area March 1943 during World War II.
 He received the Purple Heart posthumously.
 The members of our club have told and shown me their appreciation for my interest in this project.